“…notable expertise in executive compensation and employee benefits matters.”

 - 2018 U.S. News & World Report—Best Lawyers (Woodward/White, Inc.) nationally ranks Tier 1:

 - Litigation – Labor & Employment

 - 2017 Chambers USA: ranked Blank Rome for labor and employment in the District of Columbia and Pennsylvania:

 - "‘They certainly have a plethora of experts, and that's good when you need someone in niche areas.’”

-- Recognized leaders in the tax aspects of equity-related compensation, including Internal Revenue Code Section 409A.
+- Experienced in the tax aspects of equity-related compensation, including Internal Revenue Code Section 409A.

 - Active in a variety of executive compensation groups, including the National Association of Stock Plan Professionals.

 - Several members of our group formerly worked at the IRS and the SEC and have relationships that can be leveraged to help resolve issues for our clients.

 - We invest in long-term relationships and create client service teams to ensure effective and efficient delivery of legal services.